By Johanna Vargas, LMT, BCTMB

 To refrain from sexual misconduct in a bodywork context means that I honor the safe space that must be created for my client to do their own self-work and healing.
 As a massage teacher, it also means to maintain a sacred, safe space in which learning can occur.
 This means that I don’t ever engage in romantic or sexual relationships with clients or students.
 That I can work at the level of honesty and intimacy that I do is precisely because of my clarity of intention.

-The last precept is to refrain from stealing, which to me means crediting teachers, authors ,and others whose work has informed our practice.
+The last precept is to refrain from stealing, which to me means crediting teachers, authors, and others whose work has informed our practice.
 This also means not stealing time from clients or putting them in a caregiving position to me by revealing my personal life concerns during their time.
-This also means not speaking ill of other practitioners, trusting instead that the effort put into one’s work will always speak for itself and that the universe will always bring us exactly the clients that are ours.
+It means not speaking ill of other practitioners, trusting instead that the effort put into one’s work will always speak for itself and that the universe will always bring us exactly the clients that are ours.

 Elements, treatment principles, and reconnecting mind-heart and body via breath